|

 buckled on.
 Faith in anything but an all-sufficient God can be just as tragic spiritually.
 Only with faith in Jesus Christ

 dare we step into the dangerous excitement of life.
 (Source: Unknown.)
+THREE Finally, our

 journey with God is a continuing search for authentic personhood.
 Our life is measured in terms of what we have (kung ano